zhegan27/TSBN_code_NIPS2015/mocap/README.md

 The original mocap data can be downloaded from http://www.uoguelph.ca/~gwtaylor/publications/nips2006mhmublv/

-If you want to run cmu data, you need first download the preprocessed data from http://www-personal.umich.edu/~rmittelm/ (see the code link for the paper Structured RTRBM).
-We use this preprocessed dataset so that we can compare with their results directly.
+If you want to run cmu data, you need first download the preprocessed data from https://www.dropbox.com/sh/1sxzmguwd25b667/AAALgTfwFPHY0hkKcVocLKy5a?dl=0.
+This preprocessed dataset is also used in the Structured RTRBM paper.

 After you downloaded it, you should be able to load tmp_MOCAP1.mat;  load tmp_MOCAP2.mat;